btqdesign/axity-v1/wp-content/plugins/ns-cloner-site-copier/readme.txt

 1. Copies ALL theme and plugin settings
 1. Copies ALL content and custom post types
 1. Copies ALL media files from original site
-1. ** Advanced validation and preemptive issue detection
+1. Advanced validation and preemptive issue detection
-1. ** Robust system configuration and action logging
+1. Robust system configuration and action logging
-1. ** Custom Add-on Architecture
+1. Custom Add-on Architecture
-1. ** All new hook-rich cloning pipeline
+1. All new hook-rich cloning pipeline
-1. ** All new dynamic, responsive interface
+1. All new dynamic, responsive interface

-(** New functionality in V3)
-If you want even more functionality, [check out our Add-ons and Bundles](http://neversettle.it/ns-cloner-add-ons-features)!
+If you want even more fIf you want even more functionality, [check out NS Cloner Pro!](https://neversettle.it/buy/wordpress-plugins/ns-cloner-pro/)!

 == Installation ==